 Total Funding ≥ $10 Billion

-- OpenAI: The leader in frontier models (GPT series).
+- OpenAI: One of the leader in frontier models (GPT series).
 It has transitioned into a massive commercial entity with deep ties to Microsoft and Apple.

 - Funding: $122B+